ryandhasgit/Comedy/Beat Bin/My Five Year Plan For Getting Out Of This Well.md

 train the birds on a language i invented

+add "talks with animals" under "communication skills" in my resume

 convince the birds i am a god

 develop a bird society that uniquely worships me

 teach the birds to  communicate with humans in hopes that they’ll find lassy or another human

-fight for the bird revolt
+fight off a bird revolt

 successfully repel the bird coup but in the process destroying the authoritarian theocracy i’ve built